malachib/util.embedded/readme.md

 # Notes

 Remember, istream/ostream are (arguably) by design blocking I/O.  There is a lot of discussion about this on the internet.
-Our lightweight iostream implementation follows suit, but deviates importantly with its "in_avail" behavior.
+Our lightweight iostream implementation follows suit, but deviates importantly with its "in_avail" and "peek" behavior.

 "in_avail" for our implementation reliably reports available bytes in the stream and does not emulate the buffered behavior of official iostream libraries.
 As such, one may use it for polling loops for an async-ish behavior.

+"peek" similar to standard behavior in that it does not extract the value from the stream but deviates in that it *never* blocks.

-"readsome" appears to be the lone non-blocking-friendly call, and is not yet implemented but is planned.
+"readsome" is the lone *standard* non-blocking-friendly call, and is implemented but not well tested.